-By adding the dosage (Fülldosage = sugar and yeast) to the bottle, a second fermentation is initiated for the base wine.
-During the second alcoholic fermentation of this wine, the sugar is converted, transformed into alcohol and carbonic acid, which increases the carbonic acid pressure in this bottle enormously.
-In addition, further esters and higher quality alcohols are produced, which have a positive influence on the taste of the wine.
-A bottle fermentation is legally obligatory for a champagne, but for other sparkling wines the second fermentation can also be done in the tank by means of Méthode charmat.
-Bottled fermented sparkling wines are declared on the label by means of EU standardised designations.
-These are Méthode champenoise (only for champagne), or Méthode classique (also Méthode traditionnelle), which is also permitted in the national language.
-In the absence of a label, it can be assumed that the sparkling wine was not produced according to the traditional method.
+By adding the dosage (filling dosage = sugar and yeast) to the bottle, a second fermentation is initiated in the base wine.
+During the second alcoholic fermentation of this wine, the sugar is converted into alcohol and carbonic acid, which increases the carbonic acid pressure in this bottle enormously.
+In addition, further esters and higher-value alcohols are produced, which positively influence the taste of the wine.
+Bottle fermentation is mandatory by law for Champagne, but for other sparkling wines the second fermentation may also have taken place in the tank using the méthode charmat.
+Bottle-fermented sparkling wines are declared on the label using EU-standardised designations.
+These are Méthode champenoise (only for Champagne), or Méthode classique (also Méthode traditionnelle), which is also permitted in the national language.
+If this is missing from the label, it can be assumed that the sparkling wine was not produced according to the classic method.